 NOTE: The following history is all a preface to what I’m doing right now but feel free to skip ahead when your eyelids start to droop.
-All of my travel writing is this primarily to preserve my own memories for myself and my children.
+All of my travel writing is primarily to preserve my own memories for myself and my children.
 While I’m gratified if others find it interesting (hello, you 3 people), I am in no way insulted if you do not.

 [NOTE: To enlarge any image, right click it and choose “View image” or similar.
 Use the Back button to return to the post.